admorris/BsphiKK/README.md

 ## Angular fit
 The script `fits/runall.sh` will assemble the RapidFit XML files and perform fits.
 It can take arguments to specify which fits should be run.
 See `fits/README.md` for more details.
+There are also scripts to run on the Edinburgh batch systems (SOPA and Eddie).